PAIR-code/what-if-tool/website/src/learn/tutorials/tour.md

 **Playgrounds** are regions to visualize and probe data and model performance.
 The playground in the *Datapoint Editor* workspace is used to create custom visualizations of the loaded dataset and view partial dependence plots.
 The *Performance* playgrounds display model performance on slices of the dataset in the form of metrics and scores, precision-recall curves and confusion matrices where applicable.
 The *Features Overview* playground visualizes the distribution of each feature in the loaded dataset.

 {% include partials/info-box title: 'The Uniqueness of Features Overview',
-  text: 'The Features Overview workspace is unique because it doesn't have any modules associated with it - It only has a playground to visualize distributions of features in the dataset that you loaded into the tool with summary statistics.'%}
+  text: "The Features Overview workspace is unique because it doesn't have any modules associated with it - It only has a playground to visualize distributions of features in the dataset that you loaded into the tool with summary statistics."S %}

-## Conclusion
+### Conclusion

 This article introduces key aspects of the layout of the What-If Tool - Tabs, Workspaces, Modules and Playgrounds.
 Together, modules and playgrounds provide the flexibility needed to superimpose different kinds of analyses, and interact across workspaces for better model understanding.